 The annual MAD for Jesus Camp focuses on giving 150-200 children, grades 1-8, of the Wesley-Rankin Community Center in West Dallas, access to Music, Art, Drama and Dance.

 This camp is held at Trietsch every summer and adult volunteers are needed to share God’s love with these precious children, primarily shepherding them from activity to activity around our campus.
 Camp is 10 am to 2 pm all 4 days (arrive 30 minutes prior).
 We need you as many days as you can serve, so sign up for as many days as you are able.
 Childcare will be available.
 No fine arts talent required, just a love for Jesus!

-Email Pam Taylor, Lay Leader, at email@example.com to get involved.
+Email Pam Taylor at firstname.lastname@example.org to get involved.